 5 Study Habits That Work for College Students

-College can be a big adjustment, especially when it comes to studying for college-level classes.
-Knowing how to study effectively is important to succeeding academically, and while there’s no “right” way to study, there are proven methods to help you recall the material better.
-Here are 5 study habits that can boost your confidence and help you earn that A!
+College can be a big adjustment, especially when it comes to staying organized, time-management, and asking for help - all vital aspects of learning how to study.
+Knowing how to study effectively is important to succeeding academically, and while there’s no “right” way to study, there are proven methods to help you recall and understand the material better.
+Here are 5 study habits to try that can boost your confidence and help you earn that A!

 Whether it’s because of your busy schedule or the temptation to procrastinate, it’s easy to hold off on studying for a big exam until the last minute.
 However, research suggests that last-minute cramming is not effective for long-term learning and can lead to test anxiety.
 Instead, review a little bit of information each day.
 By reviewing the material in smaller chunks, you’ll likely remember it later and you’ll feel calm and prepared when it comes time to take the exam.